-Graduate students who do not have an undergraduate degree in communication are required to complete up to 12 hours of undergraduate leveling courses.
+Graduate students who do not have an undergraduate degree in communication are suggested to complete up to 12 hours of undergraduate leveling courses.
 These courses do not count toward our graduate degree.
 The selection of these courses is somewhat flexible and dictated by the area in which the student intends to concentrate at the graduate level.

 Courses typically include COMM 2300 and 6-9 hours at the 3000 or 4000 level in the area of study.
 Some students may prefer to enroll as post-baccalaureate to complete part or all of this work before starting their graduate program.

-Leveling Courses for Public Relations Majors:
+Suggested Leveling Courses for Public Relations Students:

 - COMM 3368 - Principles of Public Relations